LucasRufo/solid-principles-with-csharp/README.md

 }
 ```

-Now if a new payment type is needed, we only have to create a new class specifying the new type and extend the `IPayment` interface, we don't change any of our other implementations and now our classes have only one resposibility, respecting the first two principles.
+Now if a new payment type is needed, we only have to create a new class specifying the new type and extend the `IPayment` interface, we don't change any of our other implementations, and now our classes have only one responsibility, respecting the first two principles.

 ## Liskov Substitution Principle